image

 Setting Up Project Sharing

-Store the project file in a centralized location:
+Store the Project File in a Centralized Location

-It’s crucial to place the project file in a centralized location that can be easily accessed by all team members.
-You have the option to choose between a server or a cloud folder, so you have the flexibility to set up Project Sharing in a way that works best for you and your team.
+It’s crucial to place the Project File in a centralized location that can be easily accessed by all team members.
+You have the option to choose between a server or a Cloud folder, so you have the flexibility to set up Project Sharing in a way that works best for you and your team.

 If you opt for a server, make use of the project sharing server application, which is typically installed on the company server.